phoenix6418/cryptography/README.md

 # cryptography
-Stream and Block cipher using C.
+Stream and Block cipher using C++.